Teachers Retirement System of The State of Kentucky Trims Position in Quanta Services, Inc. (NYSE:PWR)

 A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
 AQR Capital Management LLC increased its position in Quanta Services by 10.2% during the 3rd quarter.
 AQR Capital Management LLC now owns 1,561,717 shares of the construction company’s stock valued at $82,552,000 after purchasing an additional 144,002 shares during the period.
 Ceredex Value Advisors LLC increased its position in Quanta Services by 1.1% during the 2nd quarter.
 Ceredex Value Advisors LLC now owns 1,362,600 shares of the construction company’s stock valued at $53,523,000 after purchasing an additional 14,400 shares during the period.
 Segall Bryant & Hamill LLC increased its position in Quanta Services by 4.4% during the 3rd quarter.
 Segall Bryant & Hamill LLC now owns 1,145,666 shares of the construction company’s stock valued at $60,594,000 after purchasing an additional 48,373 shares during the period.
 Energy Income Partners LLC increased its position in Quanta Services by 5.9% during the 3rd quarter.
 Energy Income Partners LLC now owns 854,830 shares of the construction company’s stock valued at $45,186,000 after purchasing an additional 47,646 shares during the period.
 Finally, Prudential Financial Inc. increased its position in Quanta Services by 270.8% during the 2nd quarter.
 Prudential Financial Inc. now owns 842,849 shares of the construction company’s stock valued at $33,065,000 after purchasing an additional 615,523 shares during the period.

 PWR has been the topic of a number of research reports.
-B. Riley downgraded shares of Quanta Services from a “buy” rating to a “neutral” rating and set a $73.00 target price on the stock. in a research report on Wednesday, December 16th.
-Smith Barney Citigroup lifted their price objective on shares of Quanta Services from $55.00 to $74.00 in a research report on Tuesday, October 27th.
-Jefferies Financial Group downgraded shares of Quanta Services from a “buy” rating to a “hold” rating in a research report on Wednesday, December 16th.
+UBS Group raised their target price on shares of Quanta Services from $61.00 to $78.00 and gave the company a “buy” rating in a research report on Wednesday, October 28th.
+DA Davidson downgraded shares of Quanta Services from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $52.00 to $58.00 in a research report on Wednesday, October 21st.
 Sanford C. Bernstein initiated coverage on shares of Quanta Services in a research report on Tuesday, September 22nd.
 They issued an “outperform” rating and a $62.00 price objective on the stock.
-Finally, Stifel Nicolaus lifted their price objective on shares of Quanta Services from $59.00 to $70.00 and gave the stock a “buy” rating in a research report on Friday, October 30th.
+BidaskClub downgraded shares of Quanta Services from a “strong-buy” rating to a “buy” rating in a research report on Tuesday, December 15th.
+Finally, Jefferies Financial Group downgraded shares of Quanta Services from a “buy” rating to a “hold” rating in a research report on Wednesday, December 16th.
 Five analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
 The company has a consensus rating of “Buy” and an average price target of $59.23.

-Quanta Services (NYSE:PWR) last issued its quarterly earnings results on Thursday, October 29th.
-The construction company reported $1.40 EPS for the quarter, topping the consensus estimate of $1.09 by $0.31.
-The company had revenue of $3.02 billion during the quarter, compared to analyst estimates of $3.01 billion.
+Quanta Services (NYSE:PWR) last posted its earnings results on Thursday, October 29th.
+The construction company reported $1.40 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.09 by $0.31.
+The firm had revenue of $3.02 billion during the quarter, compared to analysts’ expectations of $3.01 billion.
 Quanta Services had a net margin of 3.13% and a return on equity of 11.02%.
-The firm’s revenue was down 9.9% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $1.14 EPS.
+The business’s revenue was down 9.9% compared to the same quarter last year.
+During the same period in the previous year, the business posted $1.14 EPS.
 Equities analysts expect that Quanta Services, Inc. will post 2.99 EPS for the current year.

 The business also recently declared a quarterly dividend, which will be paid on Friday, January 15th.
 Investors of record on Monday, January 4th will be issued a $0.06 dividend.
 This represents a $0.24 annualized dividend and a yield of 0.35%.
 The ex-dividend date is Thursday, December 31st.
 This is a positive change from Quanta Services’s previous quarterly dividend of $0.05.
 Quanta Services’s payout ratio is presently 6.56%.